 I use this homemade lemon pepper blend on chicken and fish all the time!
 It goes really well with lemon pepper chicken wings, lemon-baked fish or baked lemon chicken, and my favorite, lemon chicken fettuccine!

-You only need 3 ingredients to make this delicious citrus seasoning.
-Here’s the list:
+You only need 3 ingredients to make this delicious citrus seasoning and then use it to add bright and zesty flavor to dinnertime!

 Find the full printable recipe with specific measurements below.